Tom's Guide Verdict

 On the other hand, the Deco X20 mesh system lacks the ability to use two-factor authentication or an iPad’s or iPhone’s Touch ID.
 More to the point, it does without client level malware software, like the security apps that are included in Netgear’s Armor routers.

-TP-Link Deco X20 review: Performance
+TP-Link Deco X20 review: Performance and in use

 Based on its size and price tag, the Deco X20 was a surprisingly strong performer with the ability to extend a Wi-Fi network into unreached parts of a home.
 Using my 100-year-old home and Ixia’s IxChariot networking benchmark, I created a busy network.
 The Deco X20 didn’t start out strongly with 522.1Mbps of throughput to the test system 15-feet from the host router.
 That’s well behind other Wi-Fi 6 mesh kits, like the Netgear Orbi RBK852 (at 883.6Mbps), the SURFboard mAX Pro (820.3Mbps) or the Asus ZenWiFi AX (701.0Mbps).